Nowhere (event)

-As an official regional event, Nowhere embraces the Burning Man principles.
-There are now around 3600 participants.
+As an officially-sanctioned regional event, Nowhere embraces the Burning Man principles.
+There are now around 3000 participants.

 Features

 Nowhere, like any Burning Man event, differs drastically from a music festival.
 Participation is the key element of the event and every attendant is expected to be involved in some way.
 Every task ranging from setup over maintaining the gate and perimeter up to first aid are volunteer based.
 There is no hired workforce aside from transport and logistics.
 Further, there are no scheduled performers or stages.
 Participants pay everything they contribute out of their own pocket as there is a strict rule of non commerce.

-The landscape in the region of Monegros near Zaragoza is very dry and has a desert-like feel.
-Because it is Europe's largest burn event, Nowhere draws a very international crowd.
+Being situated in the region of Monegros near Zaragoza, Nowhere is characterized by its dry, desert climate.
+Because it is Europe's second largest burn event after The Borderland in Sweden, Nowhere has historically drawn a nationally diverse crowd.

 Barrios

 A Barrio is a group of people who camp together, share infrastructure (kitchen, shade structure, etc.), and usually provide a service or attraction to the other participants.
 Barrios must register for the event and be assigned a location based on their size and sound zone preferences.

 Barrios are a vital part of Nowhere and in 2018 the event hosted about 50 Barrios ranging from large sound camps to meditation camps.
-There are special Barrios like Werkhaus, which houses core event volunteers.
+There are special Barrios like Werkhaus, which house core event volunteers.